JNRowe/vim-configs/localcfg/quickfix.rst

 .. note::

-    7 lines for quickfix windows seems to be the magic number for *me*, but your usage is sure to vary.
+    7 lines for popup windows, as seen in the :kbd:`wo` binding above, seems to be the magic number for *me*.